Big Data Analyst: Duties, Salary, and How to Become One

 Big data analyst salary and job outlook

-Big data analyst jobs exist across various industries, such as marketing, finance, or sales.
-They'll support businesses that want to use data to advance their strategic goals further.
-The big data analyst salary in the US averages $94,432 per year, with the potential to earn additional pay of about $27,572, according to Glassdoor [2].
-Additionally, the US Bureau of Labor Statistics estimates that data scientist roles—under which big data analyst jobs fall—will see a 36 percent increase through 2033, which is much faster than average [3].
+Big data analysts earn a median salary of about $115,000 in the United States, according to Glassdoor [1].
+Additionally, the US Bureau of Labor Statistics estimates that data scientist roles—under which big data analyst jobs fall—will see a 36 percent increase through 2033, which is much faster than average [2].
+Analysts are employed across various industries, such as marketing, finance, or sales.

 How to become a big data analyst